LVC nursing students examine bone models in nursing building

 How do I gain entrance into the nursing major?

 Students are admitted to the College based on the same criteria as any other undergraduate applicant.
 Those applicants who would like to major in nursing are then reviewed for consideration.
 Highly qualified candidates are accepted as Direct Admit Nursing Majors.
-All other students begin as Exploratory Majors (Health Professions Concentration).
+Students not accepted into the program can pursue an Exploratory major or select from our other program offerings.

 Direct Entry Admission to Nursing (First-Year Students)

-Highly qualified students will be admitted directly into the Lebanon Valley College nursing program after they are admitted to the college.
+Highly qualified students will be admitted directly into the PAM Health School of Nursing at Lebanon Valley College after they are admitted to the College.
+Applications must be submitted by January 15.
 Students will be informed of their acceptance no later than March 1.

 To be considered for the Direct Admit Nursing Program, students would be expected to have the following minimum qualifications: